 I’ve carried what I’ve learned in teaching the K-12 classroom to the community college classroom to the university classroom.
 For me, these are places for experimentation, for trial and error, for process and confrontation with the self.
 These are places of excitement.
 The classroom goes beyond the walls of a room as learning happens continuously throughout the day.
 Everyone is a participant in the learning process.
 Everyone contributes and everyone reflects.
 Learning is exciting, and engages intentionally and radically with the world around us.

-I regularly teach lecture and seminar courses in literary and cultural studies for first-year students, adult learners, advanced undergraduates, and graduate students.
-In addition to surveys of British Literature and African American Literature, my seminars cover topics related to emotions, race and ethnic identification, anti-racist resistance, health humanities, and disability studies.
+I have experience teaching lecture and seminar courses in literary and cultural studies for first-year students, adult learners, advanced undergraduates, and graduate students.
+In addition to early British Lit and African American Lit lecture classes, my more intimate seminar courses cover topics related to emotions, intersectionality, anti-racist resistance, health humanities, and disability studies.